KnapsackPro/knapsack_pro-ruby/README.md

 * `KNAPSACK_PRO_MODE` - Default value is `production` and then endpoint is `https://api.knapsackpro.com`.
   * When mode is `development` then endpoint is `http://api.knapsackpro.test:3000`.
   * When mode is `test` then endpoint is `https://api-staging.knapsackpro.com`.

+### Required CI configuration if you use retry single failed CI node feature on your CI server when KNAPSACK_PRO_FIXED_QUEUE_SPLIT=true (in Queue Mode) or KNAPSACK_PRO_FIXED_TEST_SUITE_SPLIT=true (in Regular Mode)

+Read below required configuration step if you use Queue Mode and you set [`KNAPSACK_PRO_FIXED_QUEUE_SPLIT=true`](#knapsack_pro_fixed_queue_split-remember-queue-split-on-retry-ci-node) or you use Regular Mode which has by default [`KNAPSACK_PRO_FIXED_TEST_SUITE_SPLIT=true`](#knapsack_pro_fixed_test_suite_splite-test-suite-splite-based-on-seed).

+* __IMPORTANT:__ If you use __the feature to retry only a single failed CI node__ on your CI server (for instance you use Buildkite and you use [auto-retry](https://buildkite.com/docs/pipelines/command-step#retry-attributes) for the failed job) then you need to be aware of [a race condition that could happen](https://github.com/KnapsackPro/knapsack_pro-ruby/pull/100). knapsack_pro should not allow running tests in Fallback Mode in the case when the failed CI node was retried to prevent running the wrong set of tests.

+  knapsack_pro has built-in support for retries of failed parallel CI nodes for listed CI servers:

+  * Buildkite (knapsack_pro reads `BUILDKITE_RETRY_COUNT`)

+  knapsack_pro reads ENV vars for above CI servers and it disables Fallback Mode when failed parallel CI node can't connect with Knapsack Pro API.
+This way we prevent running the wrong set of tests by Fallback Mode on retried CI node.

+  If you use other CI server you need to manually configure your CI server to set `KNAPSACK_PRO_CI_NODE_RETRY_COUNT=1` only during retry CI node attempt.
+If `KNAPSACK_PRO_CI_NODE_RETRY_COUNT > 0` then knapsack_pro won't allow starting running tests in Fallback Mode and instead will raise error so a user can manually retry CI node later when a connection to Knapsack Pro API can be established.

+  If you cannot set `KNAPSACK_PRO_CI_NODE_RETRY_COUNT` only for retried CI node or it is not possible for your CI server then you can disable Fallback Mode completely `KNAPSACK_PRO_FALLBACK_MODE_ENABLED=false`.

 ### Passing arguments to rake task